Litany of the Blessed Virgin Mary: Form

 In form, the Litany of Loreto is based on a fixed plan common to several Marian litanies already in existence during the second half of the 15th century, which in turn are connected to a notable series of Marian litanies that began to appear in the 12th century that multiplied in the 13th and 14th.
-The Loreto text had, however, the good fortune to be adopted in the famous shrine, and thus become known more than any other, to the many pilgrims who flocked there during the 16th century.
-The text was spread across Christendom, and finally received ecclesiastical sanction.
+The Loreto text was adopted in the shrine, and thus become known more than any other, to the many pilgrims who flocked there during the 16th century.
+The text was spread across Christendom, and eventually received ecclesiastical sanction.

 Twelve invocations refer to Mary as Mother; six extol her as Virgin.
 Thirteen titles are derived from the Old Testament, followed by four calling on her as helper and advocate.
 The last thirteen name Mary as Queen.
 In June 2020, Pope Francis added three new invocations to the litany: "Mother of Mercy" (after Mother of the Church), "Mother of hope" (after Mother of Divine Grace), and "Solace of Migrants" (after Refuge of Sinners).
 This makes fourteen invocations referring to Mary as mother and five as advocate.

 A litany is prayed like this: first an invocation is said by the prayer leader followed by the response, "Pray for us".